-BIKING AROUND CONSTRUCTION - Take it slow and keep your head up.
-During construction, be extra aware of your surroundings, whether it's other people biking around you or unexpected debris in your path. - Report all issues to 311.
-Contact them through sf311.org by using the mobile app or by calling 311, (415) 701-2323. - SF Public Works requires contractors to provide at least a five-foot wide temporary bike lane, delineated by cones, if construction disrupts a bike lane or a bike path.
-This must be marked with special signage.
-Shortcomings should be reported to 311. - Consider taking alternate bike routes during construction when possible.
-FOR MORE RESOURCES, HEAD TO sfbike.org/maps

-BIKE SHARE (FOR ALL!)
+Students at Gordon Lau Elementary celebrating 2017 Bike & Roll to School Week in April CONSTRUCTION UPDATES: MASONIC, POLK, POTRERO, WIGGLE, SECOND By Janice Li Everywhere you turn, it seems like another street is undergoing construction.
+The great news is that streetscape projects like Masonic Avenue, Polk Street and others are moving forward to transform our city's streets into bike-friendly places.
+In the meantime, here are some tips for getting around and the need-to-knows when it comes to reporting issues.
+WHAT'S AHEAD? \odot 0 Masonic Avenue IN CONSTRUCTION Raised bike lanes from the Panhandle to Geary Boulevard.
+ESTIMATED COMPLETION: WINTER 2018 Polk Street in construction • Take it slow and keep y our head up.
+During 11 blocks of protected bike lane and significant street safety improvements from Union to McAllister streets.
+ESTIMATED COMPLETION: FALL 2018 construction, be extra aware of your surroundings, whether it's other people biking around you or unexpected debris in your path.
+Potrero Avenne in construction Report all issues to 311. through sf311.org by us or by calling 311, (415) 7 ing the mobile app Widened, buffered bike lanes, wider sidewalks and significant pedestrian safety improvements from 17th to 25th streets.
+ESTIMATED COMPLETION: SPRING 2018 SF Public Works require to provide at least a five temporary bike lane, de if construction disrupts a bike path.
+This must b e-foot wide lineated by cones, a bike lane or be marked with Second Street construction begins fall 2017 special signage.
+Shortco reported to 311. omings should be Raised bike lanes from Market to King streets.
+ESTIMATED COMPLETION: FALL 2019 Consider taking alternation construction when possed The Wiggle IN CONSTRUCTION FOR MORE RESOL sfbike.or Southbound traffic diversion at Scott and Fell streets to prioritize biking and walking along this route.
+DECEMBER 2017 BIKE SHARE (FOR ALL!)
 IS HERE By Janice Li WE DON'T HAVE TO TALK ABOUT HOW THE TENFOLD BIKE SHARE EXPANSION - ESTABLISHING ONE OF THE COUNTRY'S DENSEST SYSTEMS - IS ON ITS WAY.
 IT'S HERE.
 By July, you will have the chance to use the brand new, Clipper Card-integrated system as the expansion rolls out over the coming months.
 We expect 160 stations to be in the ground by the end of the summer, making it easier than ever to jump on a bike and get rolling.
 For years, we've been talking about how bike share is great news for everyone in San Francisco, creating an affordable and accessible way to try biking.
 If you're already riding regularly, a successful and dense bike-share system opens up convenience and offers new options for getting around.
 We know that a well-used system means that more people are biking.
 With 4,500 bicycles on their way as the full expansion occurs, this will spur real change on our streets - better infrastructure, more welcoming street design and a more bike-friendly city.
 Get the latest at sfbike.org/bikeshare.